 To hear first hand about this core clerkship from prior students, watch their feedback here.
 To hear more about the outpatient internal medicine rotation, watch here.

 - A binder for this rotation will be provided on the first day of your rotation.

 - Additional reference books will be provided for use during the rotation.
 These need to be returned at the end of the rotation.

 - Health Sciences Library: Students have 24-hour access 7 days per week to the IMMC Health Sciences library.
 A UnityPoint - Des Moines picture ID badge will be needed for after-hours entry.
-Internet and photocopying is available.
+Internet and photocopying are available.
 Students may call the Health Sciences librarians for assistance at 515-241-6490.